Python Zip function- How to combine multiple iterable sequences?

 How to get iterable sequences back from a zipped Object?

 The process is unzipping a zipped object.
-For that zip() function is used with the * operator along with a zipped object.
-Please note that, if the zip is created from sequences of different sizes then the unzip will not produce the original sequences.
+The zip() function is used with the * operator and a zipped object.
+Please note that if the zip is created from sequences of different sizes, the unzip will not produce the original sequences.
 It will be a lossy unzip.

 # Program to zip three lists of same sizes